Pylons/pylonsrtd/community/testing.rst

 the AUT, while remaining as clear and simple as possible.

-* Because they are not in the module which uses them, shared mock objects and fixtures imposes a lookup burden on the reader.
+* Because they are not in the module which uses them, shared mock objects and fixtures impose a lookup burden on the reader.

-* Because they have to support APIs used by multiple clients, shared fixtures tend to grow APIs / data structures needed only by one client: in the degenerate case, become as complicated as the application they are supposed to stand in for!
+* Because they have to support APIs used by multiple clients, shared fixtures tend to grow APIs and data structures needed only by one client: in the degenerate case, they become as complicated as the application they are supposed to stand in for!

-In some cases, it may be cleaner to avoid sharing fixtures even among test case methods (TCMs) within the same module / class.
+In some cases, it may be cleaner to avoid sharing fixtures even among test case methods (TCMs) within the same module or class.

 Conclusion
 ----------